Anasazi Replica Pottery, the Complete Guide

 There are a few really authentic makers of Anasazi replica pottery around.
 Support living artists who are keeping alive the art of Anasazi pottery by looking these people up.

 Me, Andy Ward – my work focuses on the Anasazi/Mogollon interface, types that were created when Pueblo culture came into close contact with Mogollon people farther south creating types like White Mountain Red Ware and Salado Polychromes.
+The pots I currently have available for sale can be see on this page.

 John Olsen – he has been making replica pottery since maybe as far back as the 1970s and is a true master of the art.
 He possesses an array of methods he can use to produce authentic looking pottery but what he is best know for is corrugated pottery.
 John does not have a website.